ErpNetDocs/tech/advanced/document-amountsdetermination-and-recording.md

-# Additional Amounts Determination And Recording
+# Additional amounts determination and recording

 These amounts are recorded in the ‘Additional Amounts’ panel, which can be found in the following documents: